bkanuka/blog/_posts/2014-05-24-disable-touchpad.md

 {% gist bkanuka/71741fc477f923054ef4 %}

-To make this work for you, you'll have to set he global variables `TRACKPOINT_NAME` and `TRACKPAD_NAME`.
+After saving the above gist, you'll have to set the global variables `TRACKPOINT_NAME` and `TRACKPAD_NAME`.
-Run `xinput --list --name-only` to list the names of your attached input devices.
+Run `xinput --list --name-only` to list the names of your attached input devices, and copy the name from there exactly.

-To check if a device is in use, we use the program `xxd` to read a single byte from the raw input device.
+In the script, to check if a device is in use we use the program `xxd` to read a single byte from the raw input device.
 In order to do this we will make the `/dev/input` devices readable by the group `plugdev` (or any other group you belong to).
 **THIS IS NOT SECURE** because it will allow anyone belonging to `plugdev` to read raw events, and it would be trivial to create something like a keylogger.
 In my case, there are no other users of this laptop besides me, so I'm not too concerned about keylogging myself.